being-krutik/Capstone-Project/README.md

 Send Notifications: Implement the feature to send notifications related to assignments and other important information to classmates.
 Manage Classmate Group: Implement the functionality to manage virtual groups of classmates within the app.

+# Group Member-4 Joseph Piquero(0963845)
+#User Interface: Work on enhancing the user interface to be more interactive and student-friendly.
+#Integrate Firebase Services: Ensure integration of Firebase services like Authentication, Realtime Database, Storage, Cloud Messaging, and Analytics.